jrrio/datalist-autocomplete-ajax/README.md

 # Autocomplete input with HTML5 Datalist using AJAX

-Instead of manually adding dozens of options to a HTML5 Datalist, this demo uses AJAX to provide suggestions (autocomplete) to a Datalist while the user types in the input field.
+Instead of manually adding dozens of options to a HTML5 Datalist, this demo uses AJAX to provide suggestions (options) to a Datalist while the user types in the input field.

 The goal here is to fetch programming languages from the server (Netlify Serverless Function) and store in a local cache, in order to avoid fetching over and over again for the same languages.